paideia-lms/docs/CONTRIBUTING.md

 ## Making PRs (pull requests)

-> Need help making a PR?
-[Join us on Discord](https://astro.build/chat), we'll be more than glad to help you out!

 Contributions to the documentation site are made by editing the docs repository.
 You can do this directly on GitHub.com or by creating a copy of the repository locally, making your changes there, and contributing back to our repository.

 > **Note**